EldridgeMisnomer/NGen/README.md

 Glitch is a somewhat esoteric Setting which allows you to permanently or temorarily corrupt or glitch all of the text output by your Generators by randomly replacing some of its characters with symbols.

-You can only enable Glitch for *all* Generators in an NGen; you do this by writing `glitch = on` in the Main Header.
+You can only enable Glitch for *all* Generators in an NGen; you do this by writing `glitch = on` in the Main Header. *TODO - check if this is true - it might be possible to set Glitch in any header*

 Glitch has the following optional settings: